 Many people often ask us if we have “smaller” didgeridoos and we have to kindly tell them that these are not considered serious instruments.
 These type of "instruments" if played at all have a high squeaky pitch and are physically uncomfortable and hard to play.

-The didgeridoo has an standard length of about 1.2-1.6m.of which approximately 99% of all instruments fall in between.
+The didgeridoo has an standard length of about 1.1-1.8 metres of which approximately 99% of all instruments fall in between.
 You can not cut an instrument to half its intended length or down to 90cm and expect it to function in the same way and create warm beautiful tones.
-There are rare exception of good quality instruments at the smaller heights of approximately 1.1 metres and perhaps even as small as just above a metre, but these are far and few between and may actually command a higher price because of their uniqueness and rarity and would only suit highly accomplished players.
+There are rare exceptions of good quality instruments at the smaller heights of approximately 1 metre and perhaps even slightly shorter, but these are far and few between and may actually command a higher price because of their uniqueness and rarity and would only suit highly accomplished players.

 Once again it is due to the high visibility of all these 90cm-1metres didgeridoos around Australia, particularly in souvenir stores, that creates the impression that this is a standard size.
 It is very difficult to find what would be considered a serious instrument at 1 metre but many places including recognised didgeridoo stores or Aboriginal galleries continue to sell them as beginners didgeridoos or smaller instruments.- probably just for commercial reasons